Can I just say THANK YOU?

 To the friends who called, texted, emailed, sent packages and love from afar in response to Ellie’s kindergarten “woes”.

-You have NO idea, NONE, how much it meant to me.
-To us.
-Really.
+You do not know, how much it meant to me.

-I got this card from a long time friend on Saturday and I just wept.
+I got a card from a long-time friend on Saturday and I just wept.

 I feel loved.

 So thank you.

 I love you all.